-These are organizations providing infrastructure that enable switching, processing and settlement facilities for mobile payments services.
-Settlement here includes Intra-Scheme and Inter-Scheme Settlement.
+These are organizations providing infrastructure that enable switching, processing and settlement facilities for mobile money services.
+Settlement here refers to Inter-Scheme Settlement.

 - 1. Telecommunications: Telecommunication companies play the important role of providing the infrastructure to drive the exchange of messages for mobile payments. - 2.
 Inter -Scheme Settlement: The role of Inter-Scheme Settlement Provider shall be to provide net positions of transactions across schemes to the inter-bank settlement system to affect the finality of payment for services consummated across two different Schemes by various participants.